| The

 good restaurants situated around an attractive marina with great

 views of Table Mountain.
+Two

 Oceans Aquarium with its huge shark tank and large number